yuo-app/lin/README.md

 ### translate

 The **translate** command syncs all locale JSON files with the default locale JSON file.
-It finds the missing keys in locales, and translates them with one GPT request.
+It finds the missing keys in locales, and translates them.

 ```bash
 lin translate